-As noted earlier, the net position of the school district increased by \$2,054,408.
-The increase in net position was primarily due to unspent/unobligated bond proceeds and an increase of unrestricted fund balance in the elementary interlocal fund.
+As noted earlier, the net position of the school district increased by \$617,527.
+The increase in net position was primarily due to abnormal purchasing activity due to the pandemic, which resulted in a decrease in accounts payable of approximately \$3,000,000.